AtieDag/atiedag.github.io/_posts/2018-02-15-Web-scraping-Selenium Part 1.md

 driver.get(address)
 ```

 There's also one important future, selenium supports "loading time" and can wait until a page/element is loaded.
+Here we select a waiting time of two seconds.

 ```python
 # WebDriverWait with 2 sec delay